-Eight lectures in Hilary Term led by David Kirk and Jonathan Lusthaus.
+Eight lectures in Hilary Term of the first year led by David Kirk and Jonathan Lusthaus.

-Students will be required to submit: One "critical essay" of up to 2,500 words evaluating a piece of published research.
+One "critical essay" of up to 2,500 words evaluating a piece of published research.

 King, G., R. Keohane and S. Verba (1994)

 Designing Social Inquiry, Princeton

 University Press.